|Laboratory:||Argonne National Laboratory|

 C. Firat Cetinbas, Rajesh Ahluwalia, Nancy Kariuki, Karren More, David Cullen, Brian Sneed, Robert Winarski, Jan Ilavsky, Vincent De Andrade, and Deborah Myers, “Structural Characterization and Transport Modeling of Pt and Pt Alloy Polymer Electrolyte Fuel Cell Cathode Catalyst Layers,” PRiME 2016, The Electrochemical Society, Abstract I01-2598.

-“Rationally Designed Catalyst Layers for PEMFC Performance Optimization,” Deborah J. Myers (Primary Contact), Nancy N. Kariuki, Rajesh Ahluwalia, Xiaohua Wang, and Jui-Kun Peng, FY 2015 Progress Reports for the Fuel Cell Technologies Office, U.S. Department of Energy.
+“Rationally Designed Catalyst Layers for PEMFC Performance Optimization,” Deborah J. Myers (Primary Contact), Nancy N. Kariuki, Rajesh Ahluwalia, Xiaohua Wang, and Jui-Kun Peng, FY 2015 Progress Reports for the Hydrogen and Fuel Cell Technologies Office, U.S. Department of Energy.

 “Rationally Designed Catalyst Layers for PEMFC Performance Optimization,” Debbie Myers and Nancy Kariuki, Rajesh Ahluwalia, Xiaohua Wang, C. Firat Cetinbas, and Jui-Kun Peng, FY 2016 Annual Merit Review Presentation, Washington D.C., June 6-10, 2016.